Jan de Lichte: Aftermath

 The activity of the gang and its end were the source of inspiration for legends and folk legends.
 Nowadays Jan De Lichte is also known by Louis Paul Boon's literary interpretation in his 1957 novel De bende van Jan De Lichte, which presents De Lichte as not merely a highwayman but as a champion of the oppressed lower classes, a kind of Flemish Robin Hood.

 Roel D'Haese was commissioned to create a statue of Jan De Lichte by the Louis Paul Boon Society.
 It was supposed to be placed on the market in Aalst, however the municipality refused to honour a criminal.
 Next it was offered to Zottegem only to be refused again.
 In 1987, it was placed in the Middelheim Open Air Sculpture Museum.
 In 2009, the statue was finally publicly displayed in front of the Palace of Justice in Antwerp.

-Since 2005, Jan De Lichte is honoured by a dubble witbier brewed by De Glazen Toren Brewery in Mere in the municipality of Erpe-Meree.
+Since 2005, Jan De Lichte is honoured by a dubble witbier brewed by De Glazen Toren Brewery in Mere in the municipality of Erpe-Mere.

 The Flemish channel VTM made the 10-part historical costume series Thieves of the Wood, which was released on Flemish television and Netflix on 2 January 2020.